 Cons: The course can tear you up.
 I recommend sturdy shoes, and long pants if possible.

 Other Thoughts: A note on finding hole 1: Enter the park and go past the library on your left.
-When you see the brand new rec center on your right, turn into the 1st parking lot on your right (east side of building) and follow to end.
-As of this writing the pro tees are in a little grass island on the left and the am tees are straight off the edge of the pavement.
+When you see the brand new rec center on your right, turn into the 1st parking lot on your right (east side of the building) and follow to end.
+As of this writing, the pro tees are in a little grass island on the left and the am tees are straight off the edge of the pavement.

 Also, I strongly encourage getting the map from the rec center before heading out for the 1st time.